 - View, Change, or Delete an existing profile: As its name suggests, we can view, edit, or delete existing profiles.

-Before you start deleting the Account, you have to delete the profiles linked to that account.
+Before you start deleting, you have to delete the profiles linked to that account.
 So, we are selecting the last option to delete the profile.

 From the drop-down list, please select the Profile Name and click the Delete button to delete the profile.